broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 This seems perfectly fine, but I want to be able to test this, and laws are the answer.

-Notice that the yielded lens here is of type `Lens<Dictionary,Value?>`: the `Part` is `Optional` and this is going to give us trouble in composition.
+Notice that the returned lens here is of type `Lens<Dictionary,Value?>`: the `Part` is `Optional` and this is going to give us trouble in composition.
 What I mean is, we were able to generically compose lenses like this:

 ```swift
 Lens<A,B> + Lens<B,C> = Lens<A,C>